Isaac12x/awesome-ios-ui/README.md

 * [iCarousel](https://github.com/nicklockwood/iCarousel) - A simple, highly customisable, data-driven 3D carousel for iOS and Mac OS.
 * [Cocoa Controls](https://www.cocoacontrols.com/) - Open source UI components for iOS and OS X.
 * [HoneycombView](https://github.com/suzuki-0000/HoneycombView) - HoneycombView is the iOS UIView for displaying like Honyecomb layout written by swift. :gift:
-* [tapkulibrary](https://github.com/devinross/tapkulibrary) - tap + haiku = tapku, a well crafted open source iOS framework.
 * [KCHorizontalDial](https://github.com/kciter/KCHorizontalDial) - A horizontal scroll dial like Instagram. :gift:
 * [ComponentKit](http://componentkit.org/) - A React-Inspired View Framework for iOS, by Facebook.
-* [PMTween](https://github.com/poetmountain/PMTween) - An elegant and flexible tweening library for iOS.
 * [WobbleView](https://github.com/inFullMobile/WobbleView) - WobbleView is an implementation of a recently popular wobble effect for any view in your app.
 It can be used to easily add dynamics to user interactions and transitions. :gift:
 * [RKNotificationHub](https://github.com/cwRichardKim/RKNotificationHub) - Make any UIView a full fledged notification center.
 * [EatFit](https://github.com/Yalantis/EatFit) - Eat fit is a component for attractive data representation inspired by Google Fit
-* [phone-number-picker](https://github.com/hughbe/phone-number-picker) - A simple and easy to use view controller enabling you to enter a phone number with a country code similar to WhatsApp written in Swift :gift:
 * [DLWBouncyView](https://github.com/cute/DLWBouncyView) - BouncyView is an implementation of a recently popular bouncy effect for any view.
 * [EXTView](https://github.com/recruit-mtl/EXTView) - Extended UIView for Interface Builder by using IB_DESIGNABLE and IBInspectable.
 * [SFFocusViewLayout](https://github.com/fdzsergio/SFFocusViewLayout) - UICollectionViewLayout with focused content.